EtherChannel: EtherChannel vs. 802.3ad

 EtherChannel and IEEE 802.3ad standards are very similar and accomplish the same goal.
 There are a few differences between the two, other than the fact that EtherChannel is Cisco proprietary and 802.3ad is an open standard, listed below:

 Both technologies are capable of automatically configuring this logical link.
-EtherChannel supports both LACP and Cisco's PAgP, whereas 802.3ad uses LACP.
+EtherChannel supports both LACP and PAgP, whereas 802.3ad uses LACP.

 LACP allows for up to 8 active and 8 standby links, whereas PAgP only allows for 8 active links.